josh-liuaana/ts-fullstack/README.md

-# Fullstack Collection App
+# Fullstack Typescript Collection App

-This repo is designed to provide space to code a fullstack app.
-It contains node modules and folders for databases, routes, api requests, react components, and redux actions and creators.
-Let's get going!
+This repo contains a fullstack CRUD app with typescript.
+Includes both external API's (imdb-api) and an internal database storing saved movies
+The app also utilises Semantic UI for styling framework

 ## Setup